sldownard/HTBAMIT/en/others/build-a-bridge-to-another-team.md

 You may find that an organization has several shapes.
 Warren Bennis describes surveying organizations to study leadership, and finding four.
-There's the formal organization strucutre, which appears on the org charge; the structure that people perceive the organization to have; the actual structure that appears when you observe how people actually get things done; and last, there's the structure that should exist in order for the organization to be able to complete its stated mission.
+There's the formal organization strucutre, which appears on the org chart; the structure that people perceive the organization to have; the actual structure that appears when you observe how people actually get things done; and last, there's the structure that should exist in order for the organization to be able to complete its stated mission.
 Think about your